 Following 26 years as a Major League general manager, from 1982 to 2007, Schuerholz stepped aside as GM after the 2007 season and was named president of the Braves on October 11, 2007.
 He spent 17 seasons as the Braves’ executive vice president and general manager, from 1991 to 2007.

-Schuerholz came to the Braves from the Kansas City Royals in October of 1990.
-Under his leadership and guidance as a GM, the Braves achieved unprecedented success, compiling the best record in baseball (1,594-1,092; .593) over those 17 seasons from 1991 to 2007.
+Schuerholz came to the Braves from the Kansas City Royals in October 1990.
+Under his leadership and guidance as a GM, the Braves achieved unprecedented success, compiling the best record in baseball over those 17 seasons from 1991 to 2007 (1,594-1,092; .593).
 The Braves established an American professional sports record by winning 14 consecutive division titles from 1991 to 2005 (the 1994 season was not played to completion).

-During his career with Baltimore, Kansas City and Atlanta, Schuerholz has been associated with three World Champions (1966, 1985 and 1995), eight pennant winners and 20 division crowns.
+During his career with Baltimore, Kansas City and Atlanta, Schuerholz has been associated with four World Champions (1966, 1985, 1995, 2021), nine pennant winners and 22 division crowns.
 In 2004, to honor his nearly 40 years of success at the major league level, Baseball America named him the recipient of the prestigious Lifetime Achievement Award.
 Atlanta’s overall success in 2005 also helped the Braves earn Baseball America’s prestigious Organization of the Year award.

 Born October 1, 1940, Schuerholz is a graduate of Towson (MD) University, where he played soccer and baseball.
 He was an all-conference choice in baseball and the school’s Athlete of the Year in 1962.
 He was inducted into Towson’s Athletic Hall of Fame in 1973 and served on the school’s Board of Visitors.
 Towson’s baseball facility is named John Schuerholz Park.

 He and his wife, Karen, have two children, Gina and Jonathan, and four grandchildren.
-Jonathan has been a player, instructor or executive in the Braves’ system since 2002.
+Jonathan has been in the Braves organization since 2002.